 LIKE THIS POST?
 SAVE TO PINTEREST TO READ LATER

-How to Get to Tumpak Sewu Waterfall from Malang
+How to Get From Malang to the Tumpak Sewu Waterfall

-The powerful waterfall is located about 2 to 2.5 hours outside of Malang depending on traffic.
-The easiest and most cost effective way to get there is by renting a motorbike in Malang for 120 K IDR ($8.50 USD) a day and drive yourself.
+The Tumpak Sewu waterfall is located about 2 to 2.5 hours outside of Malang depending on traffic.
+The easiest and most cost effective way to get from Malang to the Tumpak Sewu waterfall is by renting a motorbike in Malang for 120 K IDR ($8.50 USD) a day and drive yourself.
 While the journey is long, the roads are well maintained and easy to navigate.

 You could also hire a car to take you but it would be best to do that if you aren’t comfortable driving a motorbike or can split it with multiple people.